 Creatine HCl vs Monohydrate

 While creatine HCl is highly marketed, more research is needed on its efficacy.
 Only two small studies by the same lab have found exercise performance improvements with both creatine HCl and creatine monohydrate.
-Those same studies found that only creatine HCl allowed for changes in body composition, specifically lean body mass, with a significant difference between different HCl doses.
-For more information on the rebuttal of the findings in those studies, I direct you to a recent review in Nutrients where Kreider et al. ultimately conclude that there are no peer-reviewed studies favoring HCl and thus, “there is no evidence that Cr-HCl is absorbed more effectively than CrM [creatine monohydrate] in humans; Cr-HCl promotes greater muscle creatine retention than CrM at equivalent doses; or, that lower doses of Cr-HCl are as effective as standard supplementation protocols with CrM.”
+Those same studies found that only creatine HCl led to changes in body composition, specifically lean body mass, with a significant difference between doses.
+A recent review published in Nutrients concluded that there are no peer-reviewed studies favoring HCl.
+In it they state, “there is no evidence that Cr-HCl is absorbed more effectively than CrM [creatine monohydrate] in humans[…] or, that lower doses of Cr-HCl are as effective as standard supplementation protocols with CrM.”

 Creatine Dosage

-We know creatine monohydrate is best studied and with what we currently know, it is the best absorbed.
-But how do we actually utilize it?
+We know creatine monohydrate is well-studied, and with what we currently know, it is the best absorbed.
+But how do we actually supplement with it?

 When it comes to creatine supplementation, people may use a few different protocols.
-One standard method starts with a loading phase, where an individual takes a higher dose of creatine, up to 20 grams, for several days.
-This loading phase may result in some water retention, which can cause the weight gain we talked about earlier.
-After the loading phase, a maintenance phase can be started.
-During this phase, a smaller dose of creatine is taken to maintain the elevated creatine levels in the muscles.
+One standard method starts with a loading phase, where an individual takes a higher dose of creatine, up to 20 grams, for several days to saturate their muscle cells with the creatine molecule.
+This loading phase may result in some water retention, which can lead to the weight gain we discussed earlier.
+After the loading phase, a maintenance phase can begin.
+During the maintenance phase a smaller dose of creatine, about 3-5 grams, is taken to maintain elevated creatine levels in the muscles.

-The second method still includes a loading phase but instead of taking the high dose one time a day, the athlete will take smaller doses throughout the day.
-This will usually be 5-gram doses four times throughout the day.
-I find this method to be the most difficult as it is not very practical for a busy athlete to carry their creatine around all day to take it at regular intervals.
+The second method still includes a loading phase, but instead of taking the high dose once a day, the athlete will take smaller doses multiple times a day.
+This will usually be 5-gram doses, taken 4 times throughout the day.
+I find this method the most difficult, as it is not very practical for a busy athlete to carry creatine around all day.
 Do what works for you!

 Finally, many athletes may choose to skip a loading phase and take a smaller dose long-term.
 With this, they will take a small dose, typically 3-5 grams daily.